avrealmei/CCM101-adinglasan/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 # 🔴 Docker Deployment & Operations

-This document records the complete lifecycle operations performed in the KillerCoda playground for CloudNova Technologies, ranging from environment verification to the deployment and validation of an Nginx containerized web server.
+This document records the complete lifecycle operations performed in the KillerCoda playground for CloudNova Technologies, ranging from environment verification to container deployment, management, and cleanup.

 ---